Theory of time-crystalline behaviour mediated by phonon squeezing in Ta2NiSe5: Introduction

 \subsection{Motivation}

+Manipulating materials in time and space through optical pumping paves the way for new phenomena and functionalities.
+In particular, Photonic time-crystals, that is materials whose properties oscillate periodically in time, have emerged as a promising platform for THz amplification, lasing\cite{FloquetFresnel21,Lyubarov22} or diffraction scattering in time\cite{Lustig23}, with potential applications in creating new THz lasers and enabling 6G wireless technology\cite{Xuchen23}.

-Optical pump-probe experiments provide a powerful avenue to explore collective dynamics in correlated quantum materials.
-Several experiments have demonstrated dramatic changes in the terahertz and mid-IR reflectivity following photo-excitation.
-In experiments on $\rm{YBa_2Cu_3O_{6.5}}$ cuprate superconductors, parametric resonances caused by internal Josephson plasma oscillations can induce extra "edge" features in the optical reflectivity \cite{Kaiser14,vonHoegen19,Marios20}.
-On the other hand, the phonon-polariton system $\rm SiC$\cite{Limonov17} and the bulk superconductor $\rm K_3 C_{60}$\cite{budden20, dolgirev21} provide examples where oscillations inside these materials result in significant reflectivity enhancement, possibly exceeding unity.
-A unified interpretation of these seemingly disparate pump induced features can be formulated in terms of Floquet theory under the assumption that collective excitations create a system with time-periodic properties.
+An effective way of creating such photonic time crystals is by exciting the collective dynamics of strongly correlated quantum materials in pump and probe experiments.
+This assertion is supported by several experiments which have demonstrated dramatic changes in the terahertz and mid-IR reflectivity following photo-excitation.
+In experiments on $\rm{YBa_2Cu_3O_{6.5}}$ cuprate superconductors, exciting Josephson plasma oscillations induces extra "edge" features in the optical reflectivity \cite{Kaiser14,Hoegen22,Marios20}.
+On the other hand, the phonon-polariton system $\rm SiC$\cite{Limonov17} and the bulk superconductor $\rm K_3 C_{60}$\cite{budden20, Dolg_Mich_22} provide examples where oscillations inside these materials result in significant reflectivity enhancement, possibly exceeding unity.
+A unified interpretation of these seemingly disparate pump induced features can be formulated in terms of Floquet theory under the assumption that collective excitations create effectively a photonic time crystal for the duration of their life-time.

 Previous analysis has demonstrated the existence of four types of drive induced features in reflectivity, depending on the relative strength of parametric driving and dissipation\cite{FloquetFresnel21}.
 Edge-like features occur from interference between different Floquet components of the transmission channels when dissipation is strong compared to the oscillation amplitude.
 In the opposite regime, strong amplification of reflectivity occurs when the parametric drive is not compensated by dissipation and the material exhibits a lasing instability.
 In fact, such reflectivity features can serve as reporters of a lasing instability, indicating that the effective Floquet medium can be used as a gain medium in a laser.

+In this article, we provide theory that exemplifies that THz noise of phonons can be used to create a THz photonic time crystal in the correlated material $\rm{Ta_2 Ni Se_5}$.
+In particular, we are able to explain pump-induced terahertz amplification of reflectivity in $\rm{Ta_2 Ni Se_5}$ that is observed experimentally.